deepaksood619/deepaksood619.github.io/docs/knowledge/law/constitution-of-india/constitution.md

 19 Protection of certain rights regarding freedom of speech, etc.

+- Article 19(1)(a) According to Article 19(1)(a): All citizens shall have the right to freedom of speech and expression.
+This implies that all citizens have the right to express their views and opinions freely.
+This includes not only words of mouth, but also a speech by way of writings, pictures, movies, banners, etc.

 20 Protection in respect of conviction for offences.

 21 Protection of life and personal liberty.